The danger of motorcycling for … your hearing?

 Motorcycling is freedom, speed, adventure.
 The wind in your face, the feeling of control over the road, that wonderful hum of the engine….
-But did you know that there is secretly an assassin along for the ride every time you put on your helmet?
+But did you know that there is secretly an assassin riding along every time you put on your helmet?
 Not in the form of asphalt or fellow road users, but in the form of sound.
-A lot of sound.
+Lots of sound.

 After all, motorcycling is one of the loudest hobbies you can have.
 And yes, that is quite a problem for your hearing.